-The school follows guidance provided by Evolve on risk management and conducting risk assessments.
+The school follows the guidelines on Risk Management in the LA Guidance.
 The risk assessment should identify significant risks and take measures to control these, through proper planning by staff leading the visit.

-A risk assessment must be undertaken prior to all educational visits and off-site activities and shared with all staff/adults attending.
+A risk assessment must be undertaken prior to all educational visits and off-site activities.
 The Headteacher delegates this responsibility to the member of staff organising the visit or activity but must approve and sign the risk assessment before the visit/activity is allowed to go ahead.
-The risk assessment must include the SEND/medical needs of the specific group of children participating.
+The risk assessment must include the SEN/medical needs of the specific group of children participating.
 The visit leader should make appropriate and adequate arrangements in case of emergencies, e.g. mobile phone and contact numbers available, staff groupings/supervision organised.

 The school has a standard format for risk assessment.
-Master copies are held on the school's 'cloud' system within the EVOLVE file.
+Master copies are held on the schools 'cloud' system within the EVOLVE file.